Reviews You Can Rely On

 Heel design may take some getting used to

-Surprisingly, we have little critical to say about the Anacapa.
-However, we found ourselves grabbing the Salewa Mountain Trainer Lite GTX when there was going to be sustained scrambling involved, as the Hoka's wide platform doesn't do well in less secure, technical environments where precise edging ability is required.
-We also had to get used to the Swallowtail design as it extends beyond the natural heel more than other shoes do.
-During our first few wears, we had unbalanced heel strikes, but this went away with time and practice.
-If this heel design is more than you'd like, the Salomon X Ultra 4 Gore-Tex has a more traditional style and performs well in technical terrain.
+Surprisingly, we have little criticism for the Anacapa.
+However, we found ourselves grabbing the Oboz Katabatic LT Low GTX when we expected sustained scrambling in rugged terrain, as the Hoka's wide platform can feel cumbersome in more technical environments like on steep granite traverses.
+We also had to get used to the Swallowtail design as it extends beyond the natural heel more than other shoes do, but even our longest striding testers came to like it after a few hikes.
+If you'd prefer a more traditional heel design, the Salomon X Ultra 5 Gore-Tex performs well in technical terrain but also impressed us for cruising on trails.
 All in all, the Anacapa 2 is a high-scoring model and is the shoe we would heartily recommend to someone looking for a super comfortable option for most hiking applications.

 Read more: Hoka Anacapa 2 Low GTX review